Disease Guide ·Cataracts ·2026

 Cataract Coverage Basics

-Most policies cover cataract surgery as a standard illness if cataracts develop after enrollment.
-Standard 14-day illness waiting period applies.
-Surgery, anesthesia, artificial lens, and post-operative medications are typically covered.
-Ophthalmologist consultations and pre-surgical testing (ERG) are usually included.
+Most policies cover cataract surgery as standard illness after enrollment.
+14-day illness waiting period applies.
+Surgery, anesthesia, artificial lens, and post-operative medications typically covered.
+Ophthalmologist consultations and ERG testing usually included.

 Red flag · Pre-existing